ipfs/kubo/README.md

 ## What is IPFS?

 IPFS is a global, versioned, peer-to-peer filesystem.
-It combines good ideas from previous systems such Git, BitTorrent, Kademlia, SFS, and the Web.
-It is like a single bittorrent swarm, exchanging git objects.
-IPFS provides an interface as simple as the HTTP web, but with permanence built in.
+It combines good ideas from previous systems such as Git, BitTorrent, Kademlia, SFS, and the Web.
+It is like a single BitTorrent swarm, exchanging git objects.
+IPFS provides an interface as simple as the HTTP web, but with permanence built-in.
 You can also mount the world at /ipfs.

 For more info see: https://docs.ipfs.io/introduction/overview/